-The IDA Fact Sheets are convenient, professionally reviewed materials designed to improve understanding and support advocacy initiatives.
-We have included below links to the IDA Fact Sheets as well as articles published in IDA’s newsletter, The Examiner.
-To view additional articles and past issues of The Examiner, click here.
+The International Dyslexia Association’s Fact Sheets are convenient, professionally reviewed materials designed to improve understanding and support advocacy initiatives.
+We have included below links to the IDA Fact Sheets as well as other short informational articles.

-In October 2020, NHIDA began hosting a free, one-hour Zoom session for parents every other month that focuses on a topic from the IDA Dyslexia Fact Sheets.
+NHIDA now hosts a free, one-hour Zoom session for parents every other month that focuses on a topic from the IDA Dyslexia Fact Sheets.
 You can view past sessions and sign up for upcoming sessions here: https://nh.dyslexiaida.org/.

 At the end of 2020, the IDA Georgia Branch also began building a Topics of Interest Library in response to frequently asked questions.
 Visit https://ga.dyslexiaida.org/topics-of-interest-library-the-science-of-dyslexia-and-literacy/ to view this work-in-progress.

 Dyslexia in the Schools: Assessment and Identification (2019 article by IDA-GA Board Member Jennifer Lindstrom, Ph.D.)